BrightcoveLearning/PHP-DI-Wrapper/README.md

 ## Testing

-You can test the installation by copying the **sample** folder to your web server - it should be placed at the same level of directory tree as the **dist** folder.
+You can test the installation by copying the **sample** folder to your web server - it should be placed at the same level of the directory tree as the **dist** folder - e.g.:

+{root}>
+  - dist
+  - sample

 Then: